brown-ccv/ccv-website-hugo/content/english/services/consulting/workshops.md

 Learn how to build and install software packages on Oscar.
 Topics covered include: make, cmake, compiler options on Oscar, pip, building python packages from source, and python virtual environments.

 ##### Using Jupyter Notebooks on Oscar
 Learn everything you need to know to start using Jupyter Notebooks on Oscar.
 Topics covered include: installing Jupyter Notebook, using Jupyter Notebook in the VNC, and running Jupyter Notebook as a batch job.

-This is a hands-on workshop with interactive examples.
+##### Using Matlab on Oscar
+An introduction to using Matlab on Oscar.
+Topics covered include: working with Matlab interactively on Oscar, using the Matlab GUI, using Matlab in batch jobs, and working with Parallel Toolbox.

+##### Version Control with Git
+An introduction to using Matlab on Oscar.
+Topics covered include: working with Matlab interactively on Oscar, using the Matlab GUI, using Matlab in batch jobs, and working with Parallel Toolbox.